JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-publish-lib.md

 ## What's next

-See the [Library authors' guidelines](api-guidelines-build-for-multiplatform.md) for the best practices and tips when designing a library for Kotlin Multiplatform.
+See the [Library authors' guidelines](api-guidelines-build-for-multiplatform.md) for best practices and tips on designing a library for Kotlin Multiplatform.